chipmuenk/modular_synths/teensy/teensy.md

 ## USB Audio for Teensy

 There are two good reasons for choosing the Teensy to create audio applications: Its fast (480 Mbit/s) USB port and the [Audio System Design Tool](https://www.pjrc.com/teensy/gui/), a browser based UI for drawing sources and sinks to process 16 bit 44.1 kHz streaming audio.
-"Export" will generate C++ code that can be copied into a code editor.
+"Export" will generate boilerplate C++ code for the objects and the wiring that can be copied into a code editor.
+It can be imported back into the Audio System Tool when the xy coordinate comments are not deleted.

-The GUI is automatically installed with TeensyDuino under `.arduino15/packages/teensy/hardware/avr/1.59.0/libraries/Audio/gui/index.html` and is started by opening the file with a browser.
+The GUI is installed together with TeensyDuino under `.arduino15/packages/teensy/hardware/avr/1.59.0/libraries/Audio/gui/index.html` and is started by opening the file with a browser.

 Configure the USB interface type for "Audio"